 I prefer products that I feel are healthy, natural and work from the inside out.
 My favorite is a product called I-Stain® by Thomas Laboratories.
 This powder is a mixture of probiotics, which are good in more ways than one.
 As always follow the manufacturers instructions.
 I give about 1/4 tsp once or twice per day for a 12lb dog.
 A small tub will cost you about $12.00 and will last the owner of a singleton up to six months or longer.
 If your dog is a picky eater, place it in a dollop of moist food.
 This is my first choice.

 Another popular choice is Angel Eyes® this product is much more expensive for much less product.
 However, it has very good reviews.
-Good reviews means that it works but is it worth the high price?
+Good reviews mean that it works but are it worth the high price?
 Apparently, many dog and cat owners think so.
 My concern however is that it contains an antibiotic but the manufacturer assures us that it is just a small amount.

 Keep in mind that the active ingredient can cause staining of of un-erupted adult teeth.
 This would have to be considered if using it in a puppy.
 This is similar to a product that can be offered through your Veterinarian called Tylan powder, an antibiotic usually prescribed to treat bacterial overgrowth, which interestingly enough works on tear staining.